twse/random-stuff/Readable Fonts/Western European.md

 SevenHeaven (1987), by Anders M Olsson, is a DOS TSR program to install a Swedish keyboard.
 The docs are in Swedish.

-The WST fonts discontinued with Windows 7 are designed for use with terminal programs.
+The WST fonts included up until Windows 7 are designed for use with terminal programs.
 The encoding is MS Symbol but the fonts work fine with word wrapping.
 The range 128-255 includes a set of Braille characters.

 ## Diacritical characters